miguelazue/sql-data-warehousing-projects/README.md

 ### Examples

-In the SQL files you can see the different queries used for exploring the dataset.
-Here are presented some queries with the results
+The SQL files in this repository contain various queries for exploring and analyzing the dataset.
+Below are some example queries along with their results:

 #### Example 1 - Nested Queries and Joins